1 9 6 0 (UK)

 “Shakespeare needn’t be a bore,” Thwaytes was quoted as saying in a TV Times article, “but it depends on how you treat him.
 I decided the best way was to let viewers see the Globe through the eyes of a boy who gets there by accident.”

-The little ship of the title is a model made by Giles Kendall (Jimmy Ray) of his father’s ship, the Phoenix.
+Set in 1600, the little ship of the title is a model made by a shy country boy of 14 named Giles Kendall (Jimmy Ray) of his father’s ship, the Phoenix.

-A shy country boy of 14, Giles is searching Southwark for his father or news of his ship when he meets Dr Pietro (Peter Collingwood), a self-proclaimed alchemist.
+Giles searches Southwark for his father or news of his ship when he meets Dr Pietro (Peter Collingwood), a self-proclaimed alchemist.

 Sam, a boy actor, takes a liking to Giles and shows him around the Globe Theatre.
-There Giles finds both friends and enemies such as Richard Burbage (Nicholas Brady), and, of course, Shakespeare himself.
+There Giles finds both friends and enemies, such as Richard Burbage (Nicholas Brady), and, of course, William Shakespeare himself.